itzreqle/pocketbase-php-sdk/README.md

 $pb->setToken('your-new-token');
 ```

-## Error Handling
+## ⚠️ Error Handling

-All responses from the API are returned as associative arrays, with the status code and the decoded JSON body.
+All API responses are returned as associative arrays, including the status code and decoded JSON body.
+For example:

-Example response:
 ```php
 [
     'statusCode' => 200,